Mental Health Facilities Hamilton, OH

 Family Healing Center

-Family Healing Center is a mental health clinic in Hamilton, OH, located at 2250 Pleasant Avenue, in the 45015 zip code.
+Family Healing Center is a mental health clinic in Hamilton, OH, located at 2250 Pleasant Avenue, 45015 zip code area.
 Family Healing Center provides outpatient treatment.
-Family Healing Center offers individual psychotherapy, behavior modification and couples/family therapy to children / adolescents.
+Family Healing Center offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents.
 Family Healing Center also supports children/adolescents with serious emotional disturbance and people with trauma.
-More services at Family Healing Center include family psychoeducation, case management and suicide prevention services.
+Additional services offered at Family Healing Center include family psychoeducation, case management and suicide prevention services.

 Frequently Asked Questions About Mental Health Treatment in Hamilton, OH